sersolmaz/Acrossim/docs/index.md

 **Unity game engine**

-Several free and paid packages can be acquired from Unity asset store: https://assetstore.unity.com/
+* Several free and paid packages can be acquired from the Unity asset store: https://assetstore.unity.com/
+* Check the Unity asset store for text data parsing and localization.
+* Check the Unity asset store for interactive graphs and charts.

 ## Troubleshooting

 This section is being kept updated to give guidance for frequently encountered problems.

-** --->ParaView state files**
+**ParaView state files**

 ParaView state files read CFD data from user-defined directories.
 If the directory of CFD data is changed, the line "Reader" in the state files should be manually updated as for the following examples.
 Any change in the directory should be processed in the state file.